antcar112/regex-in-javascript/README.md

 ### 1.3 Regular Expression Flags

-Flags can be added to RegEx in two ways
+Flags can be added to RegEx in two ways.

 ```js
 /pattern/flags